-Every grantee shall allocate a bank account (or a sub-account) for the purposes of the project.
-Such bank account can be an already existing account owned by the grantee; all operations conducted on the said account during the contractual period must be, however, related only to the project.
-The bank account must be available within 20 working days (ca. 4 weeks) after the approval of a project.
+The grantee has an obligation to specify a bank account for the purposes of the grant disbursements realized by the fund.
+All project payments must be carried through the said bank account (owned by the grantee).
+The bank account must be made available within 20 working days (ca. 4 weeks) after the approval of a project.